 b.
 Multiplying a Polynomial by a Binomial

-Suppose we have the polynomial 3p2 + 2p – 1 and we want it to be multiplied by a binomial such as 2p + 1.
+Suppose we have the polynomial 3p2 + 2p – 1 and want it multiplied by a binomial such as 2p + 1.
 How can we multiply these expressions?

 If we can express our given problem as a mathematical sentence, we have: